 In that first month, you can help your boyfriend feel safe, comfortable, and trusting again by being a patient, non-judgmental, and supportive listener and creating (but not forcing) opportunities for him to talk about his experiences.
 If at first he seems distant or closed, although it's hard, try not to take it personally.
 Readjusting to interacting on a regular basis or living together can be stressful.
 Patience and understanding will likely show him that it's safe with you and that he can begin to relax.

 If your boyfriend's symptoms last for more than a month, it would be a good idea to encourage him to go to individual or group therapy or a support group.
 Studies show that these treatments are very successful with PTSD, significantly reducing the risk of chronic symptoms, but that many veterans don't seek help because of the stigma that can be associated with PTSD.
 Group, individual therapy, or couple's therapy can also be helpful for you as you learn to cope with your boyfriend's symptoms and stresses.

-Columbia students (veterans and/or their partners) can make a mental health appointment by calling Counseling and Psychological Services at x4-2878.
+Columbia students (veterans and/or their partners) can make a mental health appointment by contacting Counseling and Psychological Services (Morningside) or the Mental Health Service (CUMC).
 Outside of Columbia, veterans can refer to the Department of Veteran Affairs for a list of providers, or call the VA Health Benefits Service Center at 1-877-222-VETS.